 - The EDD will send you the Notice of Computation (DE 429D) to inform you of your potential weekly benefit amount.
 Receiving this notice does NOT confirm that you have been found eligible to receive DI benefits.

-5. If You are Found Eligible or Ineligible for Benefits
+5. You May Be Found Eligible or Ineligible for Benefits.

 If You are Found Eligible for Benefits